nickwyeh/ND2/README.md

 ##### Open science framework: https://osf.io/ydmun/.

 ##### Across experiment findings:
 * Broadly, prestimulus encoding cues benefitted memory performance and the pattern of memory enhancement varied with how memory was assessed.
-DSPD estimates of familiarity demonstrated a graded pattern with the informativeness of the prestimulus cues (i.e., informative > uninformative > no cues).
-In addition, both informative and uninformative prestimulus cues enhanced subsequent source memory accuracy for the encoding task compared to the no cue condition
+Dual signal process detection (DSPD) estimates of familiarity demonstrated a graded pattern with the informativeness of the prestimulus cues (i.e., informative > uninformative > no cues).
+In addition, both informative and uninformative prestimulus cues compared to no prestimulus cues enhanced subsequent source memory accuracy.

 ##### Task overview:
 * Each experiment was comprised a study and test phase and which was built in psychopy (https://www.psychopy.org/) with Experiments 2-4 being host online (https://pavlovia.org/).
 Note, Experiment 2 also had data collected in-person but it is not currently available in this repo.